-Based upon the above analysis, it is concluded that FCC RF Guidelines have been exceeded in all Fields of the Uncontrolled (Table 4) environment.
-In the Controlled (Table 5) environments the Near Field, Transition Region and Between Reflector and Ground regions have levels that exceed the FCC RF Guidelines.
+Based upon the above analysis, it is concluded that FCC RF Guidelines have been met in all Fields of the Uncontrolled (Table 4) environment and in the Controlled (Table 5) environments.
 The applicant proposes to comply with the Maximum Permissible Exposure (MPE) limits of 0.3 mW/cm2 for the Uncontrolled Areas, and the MPE limits of 1.5 mW/cm2 for the Controlled Areas.

-The earth station Yagi antenna will be mounted on a platform; so the applicant agrees that the antenna is in an area secured from the public and worker personnel not familiar with the earth station system.
+The applicant agrees that the Yagi antenna is in an area secured from the public and worker personnel not familiar with the earth station system.
 Non-assigned worker personnel and the general public must be accompanied by knowledgeable earth station personnel when they enter the earth station secured area.

 The earth station's secured area will be marked with the required radiation hazard signs as described in the recent FCC R&0 13-39.
 The area in the vicinity of the earth station secured area will also have signs to inform those in the general population and those who may be working in the area or otherwise present that they are close to a RF System capable of producing hazardous levels.
 The applicant agrees to abide by the conditions specified in Condition 5208 provided below: